bonniiez/cancerBiobank/README.md

 <b>Instructions: </b>
 1. Configure MySQL Environment on your machine.
 2. Create a database named “cancerBiobank”
-3. “CancerBiobank.sql” in the project will automatically import tables/data into database.
+3. “CancerBiobank.sql” file in the project will automatically create tables/import data into database.
 4. Download the MySQL Java connector from https://www.mysql.com/products/connector/.
 (It is already included in the project, but included in case of any problems)
     * Add the library manually to the project in the dependencies
 5. Run the Main from CancerBiobank.java